Find books, government reports, websites, statistics, newspaper articles and images about Victorian bushfires from 1851 to today.

 Information about newspaper indexes can be found in our guide to finding items in newspapers.

-Search engines such as Google are excellent sources of government, news, industry and personal websites on your topic of interest.
-For example, a search for the words 2009 bushfires victoria causes electricity finds over two million results.
+Search engines can be excellent sources of government, news, industry and personal websites on your topic of interest.
+For example, search Google for the words 2009 bushfires victoria causes electricity.

 Personal websites and blogs can be an interesting source of memories, opinions, and individuals' research into the causes and effects of recent bushfires.